cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/vnc-client-in-browser.md

     ![Name application](../static/zero-trust-security/vnc-client-in-browser/vnc-domain-application.png)

 1. Add a Zero Trust policy.
-In this example we’re only allowing users with emails ending in `@example.com`.
+In this example we are only allowing users with emails ending in `@example.com`.

     ![Create policy](../static/zero-trust-security/vnc-client-in-browser/vnc-policy.png)